cloudmunch/CloudMunch-SDK-Java/README.md

 ## Creating Plugin Deliverable
 Run goal `clean package` on this maven project to create deliverables.
 On successful completion of running the package goal, following deliverables will be created.
+ - target
+ 	- bin
 		 - HelloDisplay-0.0.1.jar
 		 - HelloDisplay-0.0.1-jar-with-dependencies.jar
+- 	plugin.json

-HelloDisplay-0.0.1-jar-with-dependencies.jar is the main deliverable of your plugin.
+HelloDisplay-0.0.1-jar-with-dependencies.jar is the one with dependencies, and this target folder will be your Plugin Deliverable.